 Experience Different Traditional Houses at Mini Malaysia

-I visited the Mini Malaysia some time ago.
+I visited the Mini Malaysia and Asean, Melaka some time ago.
 Those days Air Keroh was just coming up.
 That was some 10 years ago.So this time I brought my two sons and a nephew here.
-Just to let them see the different Malaysian traditional houses.
+Just to let them see the different Malaysian traditional houses, a sort of mini snips of Malaysia.
 I also wanted to see the Mini Asean.
 Which was said to house different Asian Houses.
 But alas it was under renovation.

 Disclosure: This page contains affiliate links, and at no additional cost to you, we earn a small commission if you click through and make a purchase.